ioccc-src/winner/1989/paul/README.md

 	make all

 NOTE: this entry will likely dump core with arm64 chips.
-We could get it to work with modern systems with x86_64 but systems but we at least with macOS arm64 this program dumps core.
+We could get it to work with modern systems with x86_64 but systems but at least with macOS arm64 this program dumps core.
 We could not test Intel Macs.

+## Try:

+	./paul

 ## Judges' comments: